-Academic accommodations are modifications and/or adjustments designed to remove barriers that exist due to a disability and promote access within your classes at Saint Louis University.
-Accommodations do not lower the expectations for you as a student and do not change what you are taught or tested on, but can support your ability to learn and demonstrate your knowledge by removing obstacles.
+Academic accommodations are modifications and/or adjustments designed to remove barriers due to a disability and promote access within your classes at Saint Louis University.
+Accommodations do not lower the expectations for you as a SLU student and do not change what you are taught or tested on, but they can support your ability to learn and demonstrate your knowledge by removing obstacles.

 - Submit documentation of your diagnosis or disability.
-Information needs to be typed
+Information must be typed on

 Documentation should include the following information:

 - A statement of the diagnosis or disability.

 - Functional impact or symptoms associated with the diagnosis/disability.
 This helps inform our office of which accommodations may be reasonable and appropriate.

 - Current medications and any related side effects (if applicable).

 We ask that documentation be as current as possible to ensure appropriate accommodations are considered.
 All documentation should be submitted via email or turned in to a staff member.